 Office: Usdan 144

 Email Rabbi Pardo

 The Heshe and Harriet Seif Jewish Learning Initiative on Campus (JLIC) is a program of the Orthodox Union in partnership with Hillel.
 Ariel Pardo was born and bred in sunny Los Angeles.
 She attended YULA high school and went to UCLA, graduating cum laude with a degree in anthropology.
 Ariel attended Nishmat’s Alisa Flatow program for post-college students.
 While on Yeshiva University’s Gruss Campus in Israel, Ariel completed a certificate program from Machon Puah’s Women’s Health Training, learned Hilkhot Taharat Mishpacha under the guidance of Yoetzet Leora Bednarsh. and completed extended studies in YU’s Midrashiya program.
 She met David at UCLA while participating together in JLIC programs, and has traveled the globe in search of great tea (and Jewish things, too).
-Ariel enjoys learning Tanakh, viewing American musicals, drinking fine tea, chilling out with students, and adoring her daughter.
+Ariel enjoys learning Tanakh, viewing American musicals, drinking fine tea, chilling out with students, and adoring her daughters.
 For more information about JLIC at Brandeis look here.

 Office: Usdan 143